A New Tool for Relaxation, Self-Regulation, & Beyond

 my little heart’s content.

 The first part of the experiment consisted of creating a sacred space.
 It seemed more meaningful that way.
-My bedroom is the most private space in my home, so I began by decluttering and tidying it up.
+My bedroom is the most private space in my home, so I began by de-cluttering and tidying it up.
 I chose a time of day that I knew would be mostly quiet and set the tone by closing the blinds halfway to create some diffuse light.
 I then lay down on my bed with TFC on my face.

 I was extremely fidgety.
 I didn’t really want to lie there because I had stuff to do.
 Even though I had set aside that time to decompress and re-center, I felt myself resisting.
 Mental images of the stuff I had to do kept invading my consciousness: taking the cat to the vet, doing laundry, going to the grocery store, confirming upcoming massage sessions, and on and on.

-I focussed on my breath and the weight of the cloud on my face.
+I focused on my breath and the weight of the cloud on my face.
 One thing that appealed to me about TFC was the feeling of the outside world being blocked out.
-The pillow was a soft, fluffy barrier against the external world.
-This affected me on a psychological level:

 I felt safe.